jakobnissen/paper_binbencher/paper/main.typ

 = Results
 == BinBencher can selectively include or disregard microdiversity Creators of synthetic datasets may include distinct genomes that are highly similar in order to test how binners handle microdiversity.
 For example, the GI dataset (see Methods) contains sequences from 98 species that have more than one genome in the dataset.
 Of these, 33 species have a mean pairwise average nucleotide identity (ANI) between its genomes above 99%, and 12 above 99.9%, according to FastANI v1.34 @jain_high_2018 (@ani).
-In total, there are 3,371 genome pairs with an ANI $eq.gt$ 99%, and 1,903 pairs $eq.gt$ 99.9%.
+In total, there are 3,371 genome pairs with an ANI $gt.eq$ 99%, and 1,903 pairs $gt.eq$ 99.9%.
+// I assumed this is what you meant.
+If so, note you can also just do >= for these

 #figure(
-  image("ani.svg", width: 100%),
+  image("ani.svg", width: 100%), // None of these figures appear to be committed.
+I added blank svgs to be able to compile
   caption: [
     #set text(font: "New Computer Modern", size: 8pt)
     Mean average nucleotide identity (ANI) within each multi-genome species in the GI dataset.
 For every species with more than one genome, the mean ANI was computed across all genome-genome pairs in that species.